resignedScientist/WebRTCKit/README.md

 - Use your own signaling server using our delegate.
 - Automatic Bitrate adjustment based on network conditions.

+## TODO:
+- Add support for muting audio (including feedback when muted while speaking)
+- Add support for turning the camera on/off
+- Add better support for Swift Concurrency enforced by Swift 6 as we use a lot of `@unchecked Sendable` extensions currently.

 # WARNING

 This repository is still in alpha state.
 That means, that is it not 100% stable or tested and everything you see is subject to change.